skius/grabapl/grabapl/problems-testcases.md

 Which is disallowed by the Rust borrow checker.

 This is very difficult to fix without a borrow checker.

+Actually, Rust provides one workaround: `RefCell`.

+What if we decided this was the same in grabapl?
+We keep track of concretely deleted nodes, pass that to callers, and after each call the caller checks if something was deleted that we expected to still be around.
+If so, we crash.

+This would require knowledge of what we expect to still be around (i.e., the abstract graph) at concrete execution time, but that's fine.

 ### Pass-by-reference vs pass-by-value
 Fundamentally the above is a problem because we pass arguments by reference, i.e., changes inside the operation are visible